DaveL17/matplotlib/README.md

 chart if you like, such as overriding the default chart size or displaying a chart legend only on selected charts.
 The overriding emphasis in designing the plugin is simplicity.
-The instructions below seem like a lot, but almost all of the settings can be left at their default when you begin.
+The instructions below seem like a lot, but almost all the settings can be left at their default when you begin.
 It's probably best to read through all these instructions before getting started.

 Note: The Matplotlib plugin does not require Internet access in order to